bubblegumpie/Mixel/README.md

 <h2>Pixel Art Software</h2>

 This is a Pixel Art Software written in <b>java</b>.
-<p>This software also ables you to convert the pixel art into a png file format.
+<p>This software converts the pixel art into a png file format.
 This is still in an early stage so there are almost no features.
 Features that are not implemented yet:
 <br>
 -Circle
 <br>